FIGBERT/figbert.com/content/_index.md

 - Sporadically tune in to my [Owncast] livestreams.
 - Witness me tentatively embrace social media on [Mastodon].

+### Hire Me

+For the next three years, I'm available for in-person work anywhere in the world from June through mid-September.
+I'm interested in joining great teams who are pushing the envelope and want to give me a voice in designing product while I code my ass off.

+During the school year, I'm looking for remote-first work, on projects both long- and short-term, concurrent with my studies.

+If any of this speaks to you, [give my CV a once-over][cv].

 ### Contact
 You can contact me via email at: [figbert@figbert.com].
 Encrypt your messages, if you would like, with [age] or [PGP].
 If I am signing my